pranay101/Vocabook/README.md

-Hi, There.  **VocaBook** is the free node application that helps you in enhance your vocabulary.
+Hi, There.  **VocaBook** is the free node application that helps you enhance your vocabulary.
 This initially was a RestAPI, but for the user convinence I've  added a basic GUI to it.